Return, Disposal and Destruction of Goods Policy

 In accordance with the STCC, DPD reserves the right to decide the method of disposal and the customer will hold DPD harmless for any costs incurred relating directly to the return, destruction or disposal of goods.

 In the event that DPD is unable to deliver a consignment and such consignment is stored or held at DPD's premises, it reserves the right to return the consignment after a minimum of 5 calendar days where the customer can be identified and the consignment is deemed appropriate to transit.

-Unless impossible to do so, for any international shipments, DPD will endeavour to return the goods under Returned Goods Relief unless alternative instructions are received from the customer prior to export.
+Unless impossible to do so, for any international shipments, DPD will endeavour to reimport the goods under Returned Goods Relief unless alternative instructions are received from the customer prior to export.
 DPD reserves the right to achieve this via a deferred declaration service or any other form of customs simplification it deems fit to use.
 Customers should ensure where applicable such returned goods are accounted for in their periodic VAT returns with HMRC

 Destruction/Disposal of hazardous or perishable goods

 During transit, if DPD becomes aware that a consignment contains goods that are deemed hazardous or not accepted under the STCCs, (or in the case of perishable goods), following the agreed amount of delivery attempts, the consignment may be disposed of/destroyed immediately by DPD, a third party designated by DPD or a relevant customs authority.

 The Lost Property Department will use all reasonable endeavours to trace the relevant customer or consignee of lost item(s) ('Lost Property').

 - In the event a customer or consignee cannot be traced, Lost Property received is controlled, recorded and stored for a period of 6 weeks or 12 weeks where the Lost Property is a mobile phone.